pknjohns/startup/notes.md

 - td - Table data
 - ol,ul -	Ordered or unordered list
 - li - List item
-- a -	Anchor the text to a hyperlink
+- a - Anchor the text to a hyperlink (use href, not src to set link)
-- img -	Graphical image reference
+- img -	Graphical image reference, use src= to access picture and alt= to describe image
 - dialog - Interactive component such as a confirmation
 - form - A collection of user input
 - input -	User input field